InterLinked1/phreakscript/README.md

 Then, you can use PhreakScript.
 Run ```phreaknet help``` or ```phreaknet examples``` to get started.

+PhreakScript must be run as root, even if Asterisk does not run as root.

 ### Change Log

 Please run ```phreaknet about```